Makato

+The town is the home of the Ati-Atihan Festival, a historic celebration that attracts devotees from across the Philippines and abroad to honor Sto.
+Niño through vibrant cultural and religious activities.

+History

 Established in the thirteenth century, the town’s name had been acquired by accident.
 Thinking that the Spaniards came to ask the route along the river, the native answered “Makato” which meant “that way”.
-The Spaniards recorded the name Makato on the year Eighteen Hundred (1800) thinking it was the name of the town.
-In 1901, the town merged with Tangalan to form the new municipality of Taft, named after the then United States President, William Howard Taft.
-But in 1923, Respresentative Manuel Terencio of Capiz, authored a law restoring its former name.
+The Spaniards recorded the name Makato in 1800, thinking it was the name of the town.
+In 1901, the town merged with Tangalan to form the new municipality of Taft, named after the then Governor-General of the Philippines and future United States President, William Howard Taft.
+But in 1917, it was reverted to its former name.
 In 1948, the arrabal of Tangalan, comprising the barrios of Tondog, Jawili, Dumatad, Afga, Baybay, Dapdap, Pudyot, Tagas, Tamalagon, Panayakan, Vivo, Lanipga, Napatag and Tamoko, was separated from Makato to form the municipality of Tangalan.